ecmwf/anemoi-datasets/.github/ISSUE_TEMPLATE/bug_report.md

 2. Click on '....'
 3. Scroll down to '....'
 4. See error

+**URL to sample input data**
+Provide a URL to a sample input data, or attach a file to that report if it is small enough.

 **Expected behavior**
 A clear and concise description of what you expected to happen.